bitnami/containers/bitnami/mariadb/README.md

 # Get this image

-The recommended way to get the Bitnami MariaDB Docker Container is to pull the prebuilt image from the [Docker Hub Registry](https://hub.docker.com).
+The recommended way to get the Bitnami MariaDB Docker Image is to pull the prebuilt image from the [Docker Hub Registry](https://hub.docker.com).

 ```bash
 docker pull bitnami/mariadb:5.5.42-0